-Incentive trip planning for 2023 is already well underway, and just like the year before we keep saying "what could possibly top last year?"
+Incentive trip planning for 2024 (and even 2025) is already well underway, and just like the year before we keep saying "what could possibly top last year?"

 From record burnout to high employee turnover, this year is set to make incentive trips an important business strategy.
 But there are also important considerations around cost that are starting to reveal themselves in overwhelmingly large bills.